-This table sets out the unadjusted differences above our reporting threshold in relation to AST (Engineering) Limited.
+This table sets out the unadjusted differences above our reporting threshold [subject to finalisation of our audit procedures] in relation to AST (Engineering) Limited.

-Unad Unadjusted differences No. Description Income and Expenditure Impact Other Comprehensive Income and Expenditure Impact Balance Sheet Impact 1 Correction of accrual Cr Expenditure £2,439 Dr Accruals £2,439
+Unac Unadjusted differences No. Description Income and Expenditure Impact Other Comprehensive Income and Expenditure Impact Balance Sheet Impact 1 Correction of accrual Cr Expenditure £2,439 Dr Accruals £2,439